JeffVenancius/JeffVenancius/README.md

 - 📫 How to reach me: jefferson.venancius@gmail.com
 - ⚡ Fun fact: Used to write for Proibido Ler - a geek blog.

-Also TheCowOhBoy (where I mostly go about when doing videoo games.)
+Also TheCowOhBoy (where I mostly go about when doing video games.)